-- A. Testing Agency: Engage a qualified testing agency to perform tests and inspections. - B. Additional testing and inspecting, at Contractor's expense, will be performed to determine compliance of replaced or additional work with specified requirements. - C. Surface Smoothness: Finished surface of each hot-mix asphalt course will be tested for compliance with smoothness tolerances. - D. In-Place Density: In-place compacted thickness of hot-mix asphalt courses will be determined according to ASTM D 3549 - E. Remove and replace or install additional hot-mix asphalt where test results or measurements indicate that it does not comply with specified requirements.
+- A. Testing Agency: Owner will engage a qualified geotechnical engineering testing agency to perform tests and inspections. - B. Additional testing and inspecting, at Contractor's expense, will be performed to determine compliance of replaced or additional work with specified requirements. - C. Surface Smoothness: Finished surface of each hot-mix asphalt course will be tested for compliance with smoothness tolerances. - D. In-Place Density: In-place compacted thickness of hot-mix asphalt courses will be determined according to ASTM D 3549

+E. Remove and replace or install additional hot-mix asphalt where test results or measurements indicate that it does not comply with specified requirements.